guardian/recommendations/AWS.md

  * Applications should use IAM instance profiles to gain access to other AWS resources.
  * Such profiles should be associated with roles that provide the minimum necessary rights.
- * Non-AWS credentials should be stored in DynamoDB or S3, so that they can be retrieved via an IAM role.
+ * Non-AWS credentials should be stored in Parameter Store, DynamoDB or S3, so that they can be retrieved via an IAM role.

 EC2
 ---